vaibhavvikas/fasta-sequence-retrieval/README.md

 ## fasta_sequence_retrieval

 Python Project that can be used to extract their amino acid from their accession number from the ncbi portal.
-Sample resuklts in `output` directory.
+Sample results in `output` directory.

 ## Features